kellykochanski/rescal-snow/README.md

 > - script could not find input (run.run or run.par or sealevel_snow.prop) -> rerun `param_space_exploration_example.py` and confirm that it produced the output above; check that you're running `msub/sbatch` from scripts; check relative directory references in msub/sbatch script and submit.sh
 > - runs time out before producing useful output -> increase walltime; large simulations on slow machines may ultimately take a few hours

+### Run ReSCAL within python <a name="python"</a>

+There is an option to run ReSCAL in such a way that the `.csp` files are piped to a python process that processes them while ReSCAL is running.
+This can be useful for reducing the amount of disc space used and may have a siginificant speed increase for some configurations.
+There is an example of how to do this at [docs/rescal-in-python].

 ## Community guidelines <a name="community"></a>